stefnotch/3chif-git-good/README.md

 Here is a nice guide: http://patrickzahnd.ch/blog.html#gitflow

 ## [GitHub](https://github.com/)
-Make sure that youo have a GitHub account
+Make sure that you have a GitHub account

 ## [GitKraken](https://www.gitkraken.com/)